You are here

 A Snapshot of GLSEN - New York Capital Region Chapter

-Letter from GLSEN New York Capital Region
+History of GLSEN New York Capital Region

 In 1994, a teachers group made up of gay and lesbian educators in the Albany region met informally to network, socialize and discuss LGBT issues.
 In 1995, one of the members of this group ran across GLSTN (Gay, Lesbian, Straight, Teacher Network) on the internet, presented the idea to others, and invited Kevin Jennings to speak to the group.
 Though several joined GLSTN at the national level, and one attended the Northeast Regional GLSTN Conference, there was not enough of a commitment to form a local chapter at this time.

 Nationally, GLSEN works to ensure safe schools for ALL students, regardless of sexual orientation and gender identity.
-There are over 40 Chapters around the country, which work closely with the national staff of GLSEN to implement programs, and to keep national staff informed of local events.
+There are 39 Chapters around the country, which work closely with the national staff of GLSEN to implement programs, and to keep national staff informed of local events.
 The work that chapters do covers a variety of subjects and issues, from public policy to teacher training to supporting students and educators around the country.

 Chapters like ours play an important role in bringing GLSEN's programs and visions to local communities.
 While some chapters have full-time or part-time staff, most are entirely volunteer-based.
 We're always looking for new volunteers to help us ensure safe schools for all students.

 To learn more about Our Board, click the link.

 Please check out our area website to find out more about our work here in the Capital Region and to learn about how you can get involved in local and national events.

 Feel free to contact us at email@example.com if you have any questions!